faa35/CMPT_354/Module_1/README.md

 ### Step 4: Initial Test
 1. Download the [test.ipynb](https://github.com/faa35/CMPT_354/blob/main/Module_1/test.ipynb) file.
+2. Open Jupyter Notebook,
+3. Open Jupyter Notebook:
+   - Click on the Windows search bar and type "Jupyter Notebook."
+   - Give it some time to load.
+It will open in your Adobe file (since that is the main file location).
+   - Click on the local host link to open Jupyter Notebook in the default browser.
+   - Find the file you want to run.
+If the file is not in the folder where Jupyter Notebook is installed, do the following:
+     - Click on "New," open the terminal, and type:
+       ```bash
+       D:
+       ```
+       (Assuming the file you want to run is in the D: drive.)
+     - Then type:
+       ```bash
+       jupyter notebook
+       ```
+       This will start Jupyter Notebook in the D: folder.
+Browse through the interface to find the file.

-2. Open Jupyter Notebook, load `test.ipynb`, and run each cell in order by pressing `Shift + Enter`.
+4. load `test.ipynb`, and run each cell in order by pressing `Shift + Enter`.
-3. Verify that you receive the [expected-output.pdf](https://github.com/faa35/CMPT_354/blob/main/Module_1/expected-output.pdf)
+5. Verify that you receive the [expected-output.pdf](https://github.com/faa35/CMPT_354/blob/main/Module_1/expected-output.pdf)

 ---